rjpadgett2/iAdvisor/user_manual.md

 This document provides an overview of the files used in this tool as well as important variables and pieces of code.
 # Homepage Login:

--Step 1: Login through Google authentication
+Step 1: Login through Google authentication .
--Step 2: Website will recognize whether you've used the application in the past or are a new visitor
+Step 2: Website will recognize whether you've used the application in the past or are a new visitor .

 # Develop Plan: